PrinceOfBorgo/picoCTF2018-eleCTRic/README.md

 TODO (see script comments)

 ## Usage
-Simply run `eleCTRic_attack.py` as a python script and insert port to which to connect:
+Simply run `bruteforce.py` or `fast.py` as a python script and insert port to which to connect:
 ```
-$ python SpyFi_attack.py
+$ python bruteforce.py
 picoCTF port: 61333
 [+] Opening connection to 2018shell.picoctf.com on port 61333: Done